mccraigmccraig/freyja/README.md

 ## What is Freyja?

-Freyja brings algebraic effects and handlers to Elixir, enabling you to write programs as pure functions that return effect data structures whenever they need to perform side effects.
-These effect structures are then interpreted by handlers, providing a clean separation between **what** your program does (the effects) and **how** it does it (the handlers).
+Freyja brings algebraic effects and handlers to Elixir, enabling you to write programs as pure functions that describe effects as data structures.
+These effects are then interpreted by handlers, providing a clean separation between **what** your program does (the effects) and **how** it does it (the handlers).

 This separation enables powerful capabilities: the same program can be tested with mock handlers, run with different implementations in different environments, have all operations logged for audit trails, and even be replayed for debugging - all without changing the program code itself.

+Freyja implements the **Hefty Algebras** architecture from [Poulsen & van der Rest (POPL 2023)](https://dl.acm.org/doi/10.1145/3571255), providing modular elaboration of higher-order effects through a two-phase execution model:

+1. **Elaboration**: Transform higher-order effects into first-order effects
+2. **Interpretation**: Execute first-order effects with handlers

+This architecture makes complex effect interactions (like error handling with suspensions) work correctly by construction, without requiring special handling or workarounds.

 Beyond clean architecture, Freyja's effect-based approach makes your application naturally ready for modern use cases like LLM agent integration via MCP (Model Context Protocol), where effects serve as serializable, composable tool interfaces.
 See [`MCP_EFFECTS_2.md`](MCP_EFFECTS_2.md) for details.